j4y/developerportal/pages/platforms/ios.md

 ## Step 2.
 Establish Object Properties

-Now that the AFDXDetector object is created, you next establish properties necessary for its operation.
+Now that the <code>AFDXDetector</code> object is created, you next establish properties necessary for its operation.
 The first step is to specify which classifiers you wish to activate and process.
 Classifiers employ the machine learning algorithms that yield expression metrics for the facial expressions you specify.
 Affdex expression metrics are described in detail in the Introduction to Affdex SDK for iOS documentation.
 By default, all classifiers are disabled.
 Here, we’ll turn on a few of the supported classifiers:

 ```